Teaching Notes

 Other Resources

-In the event that the GoMOOS server is down or running too slowly to provide the data for a large class situation, you can access graphs of water temperature, salinity, and density for buoys B, E, I, and M at this link.
+In the event that the NERACOOS server is down, or running too slowly to provide the data for a large class situation, you can access cached graphs, from 2004, of chlorophyll, water temperature, salinity, and density for buoys B01, E01, I01, and M01 at the links below.
+These graphs can also serve as demonstration tools.